 Junior ISAs (or JISAs) were launched in November 2011 as a tax-free method of saving or investing for children.
 It replaced the Child Trust Fund (CTF) scheme for newborn children, and allows older children a tax-free way to save.

 Children are eligible for a Junior ISA if they are under the age of 18 and do not already hold a Child Trust Fund (your child will hold a CTF if they were born between 1 September 2002 and 1 January 2011).
-Unfortunately Child Trust Funds cannot be transferred to Junior ISAs, although you can continue to contribute to your child’s CTF, as well as transferring to a more competitive CTF if the interest rate is not as attractive as it once was.
+Unfortunately Child Trust Funds cannot be transferred to Junior ISAs at the moment, although this will change from April 2015.
+However, you can continue to contribute to your child’s CTF, as well as transferring to a more competitive CTF if the interest rate is not as attractive as it once was.

 You can save for your child either in a cash (savings account) JISA, a stocks and shares JISA, or a combination of the two.
 For example: